gapessoa/waveform/README.md

         cooler, but 'rms' is closer to what you actually hear.
     -s [TIME] print seconds mark.
 (Default: false).
     -d set second mark color (Default: #ff0000).
+    -p print values used to draw into a file.

 There are also some less-nifty options: